Email plain text ASCII,

 - They do solicit bounced recipient to sign up to be

 `serviced' by them.

 - They emit their noise just in German, with no

-English translation alongside, unlike more responsible
+English translation alongside, despite its easy to translate, unlike more responsible

 providers who provide an English equivalent of error

 co-operates to develop, debug, operate & define